Nibble and Dine

 Air Fryer Chicken Nuggets

-• shredded chicken in bowl FI
+• shredded chile chicken in bowl with forks

 Slow Cooker Shredded Chile Chicken